-- 5. Next you'll need connect the Thonny icon in the Applications folder to the actual Thonny app (which lives deep in a folder). - a.
-Go to the Windows icon on the bottom left of the screen, scroll down in the available applications, and click on the Thonny icon. - b.
-Now click on any blank space on the desktop to shrink the Windows menu back into the corner (it's hiding a new window that you want to see).
+- 5. Next you'll need connect the Thonny icon in the Applications folder to the actual Thonny app (which lives deep in a folder). - Go to the Windows icon on the bottom left of the screen, scroll down in the available applications, and click on the Thonny icon.
+(In Windows 11 it will likely appear near the bottom of the window under "Recommended")

-You should see a pop-up in the middle that says "Missing Shortcut".
+- b.
+Now click on any blank space on the desktop to shrink the Windows menu back into the corner (it's hiding a new pop-up window that you want to see).
+You should see a pop-up window in the middle that says "Missing Shortcut".
 Click 'Browse'.

-(Sometimes another pop-up might interject and offer a path to the thonny.exe file.
+(Sometimes a different pop-up might interject and offer a path to the thonny.exe file.
 If this happens, make sure that the path looks similar to the one below in step c.
-If so, click 'Fix it' and skip to step d.)
+If so, click 'Fix it' and skip to step 6.) - c.
 Navigate to the thonny.exe file located deep in your user folder.
 Some of the folders in your path (the ones highlighted in grey below) will have different names than those in this example:

-C:/Users/UTeach/AppData/Roaming/Python/Python36/Scripts
+C:\Users\UTeach\AppData\Roaming\Python\Python36\Scripts